sofiajenn1fer/Basic-Linux-Shell/README.md

 Project Overview:
 -----------------------------------
-What is the project about?
-Provide a brief overview that includes the project's name, purpose, and target audience.

 *The objective of this project was to implement a "simple" shell.
 This shell would be able to exit, read from /proc filesystems, and perform basic Lunux commands such as ls, echo, ps, and you can even run valgrind [or your program] as well.
 The target audience would be users who are familiar with Linux as they will understand the output of these commands as well as which commands to input.*

 Helpful Sources